-Our team includes former prosecutors in the U.S., a former chief prosecutor in Europe and has worked on the most significant case to date in the UK.
-Thanks to our past governmental and recent defence experience, our lawyers are known and respected by leading prosecutors and regulators in the U.S., UK and around Europe.
-We are one of a few practices which have partners with in-depth experience of managing corruption investigations across Europe, the U.S., the Middle East and Asia.
+Our team includes former prosecutors in the U.S., and a former chief prosecutor in Europe and has worked on some of the most significant cases to date in the UK.
+Thanks to our past governmental and recent defence experience, our lawyers are known and respected by leading prosecutors and regulators in the U.S., Europe and the Asia Pacific region.

 We routinely act on complex, multi-jurisdictional corruption matters.
-Our international reach gives us expertise in local law in multiple jurisdictions, and the offices throughout our network work closely together.
-This is important because corruption investigations are usually cross-border and because different legal systems and cultures have different regulatory regimes and so do not treat issues such as privacy, data protection, employee protection and privilege in the same way.
-Consequently, our lawyers are able to provide clients with rounded and insightful advice that addresses local issues as well as the risks to a global business arising from cross-border investigations.
-We can credibly present this analysis to regulators across jurisdictions (including the UK and the U.S.) to protect our clients’ positions.
+Our global reach gives us expertise in local law in multiple jurisdictions, and the offices throughout our network work closely together.
+This is important because corruption investigations are usually cross-border and, because different legal systems and cultures have different regulatory regimes, and do not treat issues such as privacy, data protection, employee protection and privilege in the same way.
+Consequently, our lawyers are able to provide clients with well-rounded and insightful advice that addresses local issues as well as the risks to a global business that arise from cross-border investigations.
+We can credibly present this analysis to regulators across jurisdictions to protect our clients’ positions.

-We have a track record of handling significant, high-profile bribery and corruption issues for blue-chip multinationals: we have represented large multinational corporations on the full range of corruption issues, from assisting with policies and procedures, to risk management, to handling global investigations and defence.
+We have a track record of handling significant, high-profile bribery and corruption issues for blue-chip multinationals.
+We have represented large multinational corporations on the full range of corruption issues including: assisting with policies and procedures; risk management; handling global investigations; and defence.
 We also regularly conduct due diligence into, and advise on strategies to deal with, foreign agents or intermediaries and mergers and acquisitions/joint venture targets.